mark-wiemer-org/ahkpp/docs/Development.md

 1. Commit the changes.
 1. Open a PR.
 For style, the title of the PR should be e.g. `v1.2.3`.
 The PR description should contain the changelog entry, including the heading for this version.
 1. Fix any remaining issues with the PR.
 1. Merge the PR.
-Commit message should be e.g. `v1.2.3`
+Commit message should be e.g. `v1.2.3 (#456)`, no additional details.
 1. `git checkout main && git pull && vsce package`
 1. Install the new version:
     1. Select the newly-created `.vsix` file.